 This applies to the GT800 when using applications where the use of ribbon is required.
 This is referred to as Thermal Transfer printing where an inked ribbon is used to produce the image on the label.

-Print quality is a product of proper printer setup and use of compatible media for the application.
-The four impacting factors to consider are:
+Print quality is a product of proper printer setup and the use of compatible media for the application.
+The 4 impacting factors to consider are:

 There are no printhead pressure adjustments on the G-Series printer.
 Assure the printhead properly latches and the platen is not worn as these are the impacting items when printhead pressure may be an issue.

-USB - A Zebra compatible driver must be installed before connecting the printer.
+A Zebra-compatible driver must be installed before connecting the printer.
 Read more at USB Communication.

 You can use one of the following Utilities to set specific parameters or set a permanent IP address for your printer queue.